ahtrahddis/ahtrahddis.github.io/source/content/dharma.md

 ## Pragmatic Dharma

 For more information about Pragmatic Dharma, please visit [this link]({{< ref "pragmatic-dharma.md" >}}).

 &nbsp;
 ## Note

-On the above sections, I referred to other people as "beginners".
-Please note that I'm not an expert: I'm a beginner too and I just try to assist fellow meditators that know less than I do.
+Please note that I'm not an expert.
+I am just a beginner, trying to help fellow meditators that know less than I do.